mxklb/multilang/README.md

 ## Optional Setup

-The initial setup section within _/tr/multilang.js_ provides advanced controls for _multilang_.
+The initial setup section within _multilang.js_ provides advanced controls for _multilang_.
 The initial default language, _R.js_' Advanced String Formating (asf) and some major configurations and tweakings can be performed ...

 - The default language is _en-GB_.
 To change this edit `var defaultlang = 'en-GB';`

+- The default ui `<select id="selectLanguage">`.
+To use a different id set `var langSelectId`.

+- The default translation directory is _tr/_.
+To change it set `var langdirectory`.

 - To enable advanced string formating (`%i`, `%s`) feature of _R.js_ set `var asfEnable = true;`